Meet the 2017 WFI Fellows

 Meet This Year’s Fellows!

 Here they are, the 2017 WFI International Fellows!!
-They start their programs on April 3, 2017.
+They began their programs on April 3, 2017.

 Jan Jenco is a lawyer, author, and forester from the town of Tekovske Luzany in the Slovak Republic.
 After obtaining a master´s degree in law, Jan´s professional career started at the Ministry of Environment of the Slovak Republic, where he occupied a position of lawyer at the Directorate for Nature, Biodiversity and Landscape Protection.
 He later widened his education by gaining a bachelor´s degree in forestry and thus specialized in cross-sectoral relationships of forestry and nature protection and its mutual effects in policy making processes, which is also the subject of Jan´s research during his stay at the WFI.